-- A tube (intravenous catheter) is placed in the patient's vein to collect the white blood cells from the blood.
+- A tube (intravenous catheter) is placed in your vein to collect white blood cells from the blood.
 Leukapheresis takes 3 to 6 hours and may need to be repeated.

 - What type of drug is Kymriah (tisagenlecleucel)?

-- How does Besponsa work to treat acute lymphoblastic leukemia (ALL)?
+- How does Besponsa work to treat Acute Lymphoblastic Leukemia (ALL)?

 - What is the lifetime or cumulative dose for Adriamycin?